adityamulik/portfolio_new/README.md

-# Aditya Mulik Portfolio App built using React!
+# Aditya Mulik Portfolio WebApp!

 This project is created using ReactJS & Modern JavaScript displaying my repertoire in the field of technology.